digital-asset/daml/docs/source/tools/auth-middleware/index.rst

 .. note::

     When using user management, the participant operator may have configured their IAM to issue user tokens.
-The Auth Middleware currently doesn't accept an input parameter specific to user ids.
+The Auth Middleware currently doesn't accept an input parameter specific to user IDs.
 As such, it is up to the IAM to map claims request to the required user token.
-Our recommendation to participant operators is to map the ``applicationId`` claim to the required user id.
+Our recommendation to participant operators is to map the ``applicationId`` claim to the required user ID.
 Application developers should contact their ledger operator to understand how they are supposed to request for a token.

 HTTP Response